The Euclidean numbers: The field of the Euclidean numbers

-We now associate to each $x\in\S(\Og,\R)=\S(\Og,\EE)\cap \R^\Og$ an $\Og$-sequence of real numbers, its \emph{counting function}:\footnote{~ The relevance of the counting functions will result below, when it will become apparent that the \emph{counting function} plays (for \emph{transfinite sums}) the role played by the sequence of the \emph{partial sums }for the \emph{usual series}.

-On the other hand, the qualification ``counting'' is due to their meaning in the theory of numerosities developed in Section \ref{num}.} \begin{defn} The \emph{counting function} of the $\Og$-sequence $x\in\S(\Og,\R)$ is the function $\varphi_{x}:\Og\to\R$ such that
+We now associate to each $x\in\S(\Og,\R)=\S(\Og,\EE)\cap \R^{\Og}$ an $\Og$-sequence of real numbers, its \emph{counting function}:\footnote{~ The relevance of the counting functions will result below, when it will become apparent that the \emph{counting function} plays (for \emph{transfinite sums}) the role played by the sequence of the \emph{partial sums }for the \emph{usual infinite series}.
+On the other hand, the qualification ``counting'' is due to their meaning in the theory of numerosities to be developed in Section \ref{num}.} \begin{defn} The \emph{counting function} of the $\Og$-sequence $\xb\in\S(\Og,\R)$ is the function $\varphi_{\xb}:\Og\to\R$ such that

 \end{defn} Given $j\in\Og$ and any set $X$, call a function $\psi:\Og\to X$ \emph{$j$-periodic} if